Study Cooking at the Pennsylvania Culinary Institute

 The Best Chefs in the World are Instructors

-The world's most accomplished chefs, mixologists and business management professionals will share their business savvy and expertise in preparing great meals.
-Prepare meals next to the proven experts in culinary excellence.
+The world's most accomplished chefs, mixologists and business management professionals share their professional savvy on topics that range from wine pairing to food-cost analysis.
+Expertise in preparing great meals is only part of a LCB education.

 Programs of study include the following:

-Associate of Specialized Technology degree (three programs at different lengths of time):
+Associate’s of Specialized Technology Degree (three programs of varied durations):

 Culinary Arts

 Students learn food chemistry, sanitation, nutrition, kitchen management, purchasing and inventory control.
-Students will gain a foundation of classical French cooking methods for baking and pastry.
+Students gain a foundation of classical French cooking, alongside a thorough understanding of baking and pastry-making methods.

 Hospitality and Restaurant Management

-Learn basic culinary skills and how to manage both the front (dining room) and back (kitchen) ends of the operation.
-Students will also be learn professional communication skills for the culinary world.
+Comprehensive exposure to basic culinary skills and managing front (dining room) and back (kitchen) of the house operations.
+Students learn professional communication skills for culinary and hospitality applications.

 Patisserie & Baking